 - Acyclovir (Zovirax, generic) is the oldest, most studied of these drugs

-- Famciclovir (Famvir, generic) and valacyclovir (Valtrex, generic) are now preferred to treat herpes zoster in most patients because they require fewer daily doses than acyclovir.
+- Famciclovir (Famvir, generic) and valacyclovir (Valtrex, generic) are sometimes preferred to treat herpes zoster because they require fewer daily doses than acyclovir.

 These anti-viral drugs are usually taken for 7 days.
 To be effective, they should be started within 72 hours of the onset of infection.
 The earlier they are given the more effective these drugs are.
 Side effects may include: